 - Go to the Windows Control Panel to see if stereo mix can be enabled

-- On Windows Vista and later, choose the Windows WASAPI loopback recording method instead.
+- On Windows, choose the Windows WASAPI loopback recording method instead.

 Choose the Windows WASAPI host (next section) if you want to record playback of a USB, wireless or external sound device.

 On Windows, you can choose the Windows WASAPI Audio Host and then the "(loopback)" input in the Recording Device box.
 Choose the loopback input for the computer playback device you will be listening to (for example, "Speakers (loopback)" ).
 The loopback input records computer playback even if your sound device lacks its own stereo mix or similar input:

 WASAPI loopback has an advantage over stereo mix or similar inputs provided by the soundcard that the capture is entirely digital (rather than converting to analog for playback, then back to digital when Audacity receives it).
 System sounds playing through the device selected for WASAPI loopback are still captured, however.

 Playback and Recording sliders